anthier/NVDDownload/README.md

 # NVD CVE Downloader

-A Python script to download all CVEs (Common Vulnerabilities and Exposures) from the National Vulnerability Database (NVD) API and save them to a CSV file.
+A Python script to download all CVEs (Common Vulnerabilities and Exposures) from the National Vulnerability Database (NVD) API with a customizable list of columns, and save them in a tabular format (CSV).

+## Use Cases

+The tool is general purpose.
+Some example use cases:
+- Mass updates of other tabular data sets through spreadsheet software, for instance to update a large list of CVEs from another tool with the latest NVD CVE descriptions or CVSS scores.
+- Creating a flat structure for easy import into a relational database.
+- Populating vector databases quickly, for instance using [Chroma DB's pytorch-based text embeddings](https://docs.trychroma.com/docs/embeddings/embedding-functions).
+For vector databases, a flat structure will typically be faster and less effort to use than JSON.
+- Custom filtering, searching, or statistical analysis of NVD data.

 ## Features